RockingShip/untangle/README.md

 #### Variable substitution

-When focusing on variables, many of these possibilities can be be rewritten as substitutions.
+When focusing on variables, many of these possibilities can be rewritten as substitutions.
 For example, `"c?a:b"` can be rewritten as `"a?b:c"` given `"a=>c, b=>a, c=>b"`.

 Isolating the base variables and possible substitution mappings gives the following "16*8=128" base possibilities.